Kopy91/seer_breast_cancer/README.md

 # Seer_Breast_Cancer

 # Goal
-The goal of this project was to create a prototype of a classification model that uses data from the SEER (Surveillance, Epidemiology, and End Results) dataset to classify the alive and death status of breast cancer patients and outputs how confident it is in such a prediction.
+The goal of this project was to create a prototype of a classification model that uses data from the SEER (Surveillance, Epidemiology, and End Results) dataset to predict the status (alive or dead) of breast cancer patients.
+Scoring results in F1 and recall were the deciding factor for which model will be used and optimized.

 # Requirements